akka/akka-persistence-r2dbc/README.md

 ## License

-Akka Persistence RD2BC is Open Source and available under the Apache 2 License.
+Akka Persistence Cassandra is licensed under the Business Source License 1.1, see LICENSE.

 ## Support